TuringTrader's Straight Four

 - Minimum account size: $3,000

+TuringTrader’s Straight Four aims to continually beat the 60/40 benchmark while at the same time offering lower drawdowns.
+The strategy uses mean-variance optimization to shift its asset allocation between stock market indices, treasuries, and gold.
 Straight Four rebalances monthly, typically adjusting the weights of only three ETFs.
-This schedule equates to very low maintenance requirements, compatible with a busy lifestyle.
+This schedule equates to meager maintenance requirements, appealing to investors with a busy lifestyle.

 The operation of Straight Four can be summarized as follows: